Willhebe/UnityGitHubGameJam25/README.md

    ```
 6. go to folder in file manager and open UnityGitHubGameJam25 - .git files should be there.
 7. open git bash again in this folder.
-8.Switch branch to dev branch to get latest updates.
+8. Switch branch to dev branch to get latest updates.
    ```
       git switch dev
    ```